 What Does Layering Skincare Mean?

-Layering skincare refers to the practice of applying multiple skincare products in a specific order so each one can work effectively.
-It's not simply about how many products you use, but about the sequence and how you combine them.
+Skincare layering is the practice of applying multiple skincare products in a specific order so each one can work effectively.
+It is not simply about how many products you use, but about the sequence and how you combine them.

 Product order matters because texture, ingredients, and molecular weight affect how products absorb into skin.
+Dermatology guidelines recommend applying products from thinnest to thickest consistency so each layer can reach the skin without being blocked.[1]
 Applying a heavy moisturizer before a lightweight serum, for example, creates a barrier that prevents the serum from absorbing.
 The right order ensures:

 The foundational principle is simple: apply products from lightest to heaviest texture.
 Lightweight, water-based products go on first, followed by progressively heavier textures.

 Here's why this matters: if you apply an oil before a serum, the oil creates a barrier on your skin's surface.
-The serum can't penetrate through it.
+The serum can't penetrate through that oil barrier.
 Applying in the right order ensures each product can do its job.

 Not every routine needs every step.
 Start with the essentials (cleanser, moisturizer, sunscreen) and add treatments or serums only if your skin needs them.